xarantolus/spacex-hop-bot/README.md

 * They are by Elon Musk and contain anything related to Starship
 * They are tagged with *exactly* the location of either the [build site](https://twitter.com/places/124bed061054f000), [launch site](https://twitter.com/places/124cb6de55957000) or [Starbase](https://twitter.com/places/1380f3b60f972001)

 Some keywords and (mostly satire) accounts are filtered out to prevent spam.
+Tweets with too many selfies are also filtered out.

-It also tries to only retweet *real* information, which is why animations and similar are also filtered.
+The bot tries to only retweet *real* information, which is why animations and similar are also filtered.

 It also does some background tasks:
 - Watching the [SpaceX YouTube channel](https://www.youtube.com/spacex/) for livestreams.
 As soon as a stream about Starship goes live (or has a countdown), the bot will tweet a link.